Princess Charlotte of Wales (1796–1817): Aftermath

-Henry Brougham, one of the chief advisers to Queen Caroline, wrote of the public reaction to Charlotte's death, "It really was as though every household throughout Great Britain had lost a favourite child."
+Henry Brougham, one of the chief advisers to Charlotte's mother, Caroline, wrote of the public reaction to Charlotte's death, "It really was as though every household throughout Great Britain had lost a favourite child."
 The whole kingdom went into deep mourning; linen-drapers ran out of black cloth.
 Even the poor and homeless tied armbands of black on their clothes.
 The shops closed for two weeks, as did the Royal Exchange, the Law Courts, and the docks.
 Even gambling dens shut down on the day of her funeral, as a mark of respect.
 Wrote The Times, "It certainly does not belong to us to repine at the visitations of Providence ... there is nothing impious in grieving for that as a calamity."
 Mourning was so complete that the makers of ribbons and other fancy goods (which could not be worn during the period of mourning) petitioned the government to shorten the period, fearing they would otherwise go bankrupt.

 The Prince Regent was prostrate with grief, and was unable to attend his child's funeral.
 Caroline heard the news from a passing courier, and fainted in shock.
 On recovering, she stated, "England, that great country, has lost everything in losing my ever beloved daughter."
 Even the Prince of Orange burst into tears at hearing the news, and his wife ordered the ladies of her court into mourning.
 The greatest effect fell on Leopold.
 Stockmar wrote years later, "November saw the ruin of this happy home, and the destruction at one blow of every hope and happiness of Prince Leopold.
 He has never recovered the feeling of happiness which had blessed his short married life."
 According to Holme, "without Charlotte he was incomplete.
 It was as if he had lost his heart."
 Leopold remained a widower until remarrying in 1832 to Louise of Orleans when he had become King of the Belgians.
 His youngest daughter, later known as Empress Carlota of Mexico, was named in honour of his lost wife.